Atilla1976/SDCarND_P6_Kidnapped_Vehicle/README.md

 In this project I implemented a 2 dimensional particle filter in C++.
 My particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step my filter will also get observation and control data.

+## Algorithm

+The following diagram shows the pseudocode of the particle filter:

+[image1]: ./images/02-l-pseudocode.00-00-47-13.still006.PNG "PseudoCode"
+![alt text][image1]